Best HVAC Schools in Maryland

 Final Advice

-If you're serious about becoming an HVAC technician in Maryland, start by visiting a few schools to see their labs and talk to instructors.
-Ask about job placement rates and EPA 608 pass rates.
-The stronger the school's industry connections, the easier it will be to land your first job.
+If you’re serious about becoming an HVAC technician in Maryland, start by visiting a few schools to see their labs and talk to instructors.
+Ask about employment outcomes (verify with the school) and EPA 608 pass rates.
+The stronger the school’s industry connections, the easier it will be to support your first job search.

 Here’s what you need to do next: